shannon112/cpp-cheat-sheet/Data Structures and Algorithms.md

 - 比較 forward_list container and a list container.
   - The first keeps internally only a link to the next element, while the latter keeps two links per element: one pointing to the next element and one to the preceding one, allowing efficient iteration in both directions
   - but consuming additional storage per element and with a slight higher time overhead inserting and removing elements.
+  - forward list somewhat smaller and more efficient.
 - 比較 Compared to other base standard sequence containers (array, vector and deque)
   - forward_list perform generally better in inserting, extracting and moving elements in any position within the container
   - therefore also in algorithms that make intensive use of these, like sorting algorithms.